 To ensure optimal price-performance ratio on Databricks, it is important to identify optimization opportunities within the existing legacy system at schema, code, and orchestration levels during the migration.
 In addition, the schema needs to be structured and modeled following Delta Lake’s best practices.

-For instance, LeapLogic automatically handles the conversion of database indexes and specialized features like Teradata single-AMP joins or Azure Synapse columnar storage and distribution.
+For instance, LeapLogic automatically converts database indexes, and specialized features like Teradata single-AMP joins or Azure Synapse columnar storage and distribution.
 It converts these to Databricks Delta-compliant DDL with code optimizations such as Delta Lake Z-Ordering, Bloom filter indexing, and partitioning/clustering.

 Once the schema is optimized, any anti-patterns in the code (at the file or query level) must be identified and resolved, as these impact query performance adversely, particularly in larger datasets.

-For orchestration, the logic in scheduling scripts or jobs may need to be broken down such that independent jobs or queries are executed in parallel.
+For orchestration, the logic in scheduling scripts or jobs may need to be broken down to execute independent jobs or queries in parallel.
 This helps significantly improve performance compared to sequential execution.

 A flexible, optimally designed data architecture helps enterprises efficiently address complex use cases, power advanced analytics, and meet business SLAs.